AusDTO/disco_layer/docs/source/overview.rst

  * the ellipses are verb-like things, such as interfaces or activities
  * the rectangles are noun-like things

 The diagram also shows a box of white things labelled "administered cloud".
 The systems inside this box are *core DTO business*, we administer them ourselves and take responsability for their quality.
-System components outside this box are administered by partners, we are functionality dependant on them however they are our someone else's core business.
+If they break, we fix them.
+System components outside this box are administered by partners, we are functionality dependant on them however they are our someone else's core business (if they break, we complain).

 .. graphviz::